Jung Jae-sung: Career

 In 2007, Jung and Lee Yong-dae participated in the Malaysia Open, the first ever BWF Super Series event.
 There they got through the first round but had to resign due to injury.
 However a week later they blew away competition to take the first prize at the Korea Open.
 Jung and Lee lost to Lee Jae-jin and Hwang Ji-man in the final of the German Open.
 Jung participated to the 2007 Sudirman Cup with the South Korea team.
 The team lost to China in the semi-finals with a score of 0–3.
 In July, after a period of disappointing results in men's doubles, Lee became runner-up with Jung at the Thailand Open, losing to Lee Jae-jin and Hwang Ji-man.
 Not much later, the pair went on to take the silver medal in the 2007 BWF World Championships.
 They were defeated in the final by Markis Kido and Hendra Setiawan of Indonesia, 19–21, 19–21.
 The rest of the year also resulted in quite disappointing achievements, not getting past quarterfinals in any major events, except in the French Open.
 Jung and Lee there lost to the eventual winners, Cai Yun and Fu Haifeng of China.

-To start 2008, Jung, together with Lee, disappointingly lost to an unseeded pair in the second round of the Malaysia Open.
+To start 2008, Jung, together with Lee, disappointingly lost to the unseeded pair of Simon Mollyhus and Anders Kristiansen in the second round of the Malaysia Open.
 In South Korea, things went a bit better, achieving a quarterfinal.
-There they lost to runners-up Luluk Hadiyanto and Alvent Yulianto of Indonesia.
-More than a month later, Jung and Lee came back with a bang to win the All England Open, beating Choong Tan Fook and Lee Wan Wah in a thrilling semi-final (coming back from a 16–20 deficit in the third game) and compatriots Lee Jae-jin and Hwang Ji-man in the finals.
+There they lost to eventual runners-up Luluk Hadiyanto and Alvent Yulianto of Indonesia.
+More than a month later, Jung and Lee came back with a bang to win the All England Open, beating Malaysians Choong Tan Fook and Lee Wan Wah in a thrilling semi-final (coming back from a 16–20 deficit in the third game) and compatriots Lee Jae-jin and Hwang Ji-man in the finals.
 A week later, the pair were victorious in the Swiss Open too.
 At the Asian Championships Jung and Lee gained the gold medal, beating Candra Wijaya and Nova Widianto of Indonesia in the final.
 He competed at the Thomas Cup, helped his team reach the final round, where Jung and Lee were the only ones to score a point for South Korea against China in the final, which ended in a 3–1 win for China.
 In November, Jung also won the 2008 China Open Super Series.